eneller/bootloader-oem-bruteforce/README.md

 After closing the official EMUI website, which allowed you to retrieve the code to unlock the bootloader of Huawei/Honor phones, here is a python script to retrieve it by yourself.

-It uses a bruteforce method, based on the Luhn algorithm and the IMEI identifier used by the manufacturer to generate and test all unlocking codes.
+It uses a bruteforce method based on the IMEI identifier to generate and test all unlocking codes.

 ## Basic instructions